daviddechaux/Kingmaker/readme.md

 https://drive.google.com/file/d/0B2d5Rs815f8bOU80T1ZsUkUtZm8/view

 ## Known Bugs :
-- Fog wording
-- Light fog / visited
 - Change color when faction color change <= is that a bug ?
-- When edit an element the faction dropdown is not set properly
-- When create an element the position is the one of the previous element created (Maybe had to change the elemnttype before)

 ## Missing icons
 - Add element button (top right menu)